FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 basic block we've declared.
 Notice that we need to use the `%` prefix when we refer to a block's name but we don't when we declare the basic block.

-Next we can see that there are 2 new basic blocks declared, one named `succ` or our success case and one named `fail` for our failure case.
-There are a few interesting things about basic blocks to note, first is that we can refer to `%ret` from `fail` which means that the scope of a variable in a basic block can be accessed from outside of that block, this is actually even more interesting than it seems because basic blocks are internally converted into a directional graph ours is pretty simple and might look like the following.
+Next we can see that there are 2 new basic blocks declared, one named `succ` for our success case and one named `fail` for our failure case.
+There are a few interesting things about basic blocks to note, first is that we can refer to `%ret` from `fail` which means that the scope of a variable in a basic block can be accessed from outside of that block, this is actually even more interesting than it seems because basic blocks are internally converted into a directional graph, ours is pretty simple and might look like the following.

 ```plaintext